Brethren of the Free Spirit

 The Brethren of the Free Spirit were adherents of a loose set of beliefs deemed heretical by the Catholic Church but held (or at least believed to be held) by some Christians, especially in the Low Countries, Germany, France, Bohemia, and Northern Italy between the thirteenth and fifteenth centuries.
 The movement was first identified in the late thirteenth century.
 It was not a single movement or school of thought, and it caused great unease among Church leaders at the time.
 Adherents were also called Free Spirits.

 The set of errors condemned in the decree Ad nostrum at the Council of Vienne (1311–12) has often been used by historians to typify the group's core beliefs, though there was wide variation over how the heresy was defined during the era, and there is substantial debate over how far the individuals and groups accused of holding the beliefs (including Marguerite Porete, the Beguines, the Beghards, and Meister Eckhart) actually held the views attributed to them.

 The meaning of the term has in more recent times been extended to apply to the beliefs of other Christian individuals and groups, active both before and after the core period of the late Middle Ages.

 Beliefs and origins

-The set of beliefs ascribed to the Free Spirits is first to be found in a text called the Compilatio de novo spiritu put together by Albert the Great in the 1270s, concerning a group of persons investigated in the Swabian Ries area of Germany.
-The themes which occur in these documents, and which would emerge again in subsequent investigations, included:
+The set of beliefs ascribed to the Free Spirits is first to be found in a text titled Compilatio de Novo Spiritu—put together by Albert the Great in the 1270s—concerning a group of individuals investigated in the Swabian Ries area of Germany.
+The themes that occur in these documents, and which would emerge again in subsequent investigations, included: